Scientific Name

 How to Grow and Care

 The rules for Graptopetalum care are similar to those for most succulents.
-Container-bound plants thrive in a mixture of peat, sand or other grit, topsoil, and a little bit of compost.
+Container-bound plants thrive in a mixture of peat, sand, or other grit, topsoil, and a little bit of compost.
 Full sun is the best situation, but they will grow in partial sun with slightly rangy results.

 Graptopetalums need excellent drainage and moderate water.
 You can tell when to water by sticking your finger in the soil.
-If it is dry several inches down or the fleshy leaves are looking shriveled, you should water.
-Overwatering is a cause of root rots, and the plant can get several pest infestations.
+Water if the soil is dry several inches down or the fleshy leaves look shriveled.
+Overwatering causes root rots, and the plant can get several pest infestations.

 Learn more at How to Grow and Care for Graptopetalum.